Mexican Heather – Cuphea hyssopifolia [KYOO-fee-uh, hiss-sop-ih-FOH-lee-uh] is a small shrub belonging to the Lythraceae family and Cuphea genus.

 It cannot survive freezing temperatures.

-Move the plant outside after the last threat of frost.
+Move this evergreen shrub outside after the last threat of frost.

 Maintain a consistent schedule for watering Mexican heather, especially for younger plants.

 Water once or twice per week, ensuring the soil remains consistently moist.

 Once established, the plant may no longer require frequent watering, and it even becomes tolerant to drought.

 Use organic fertilizer to promote fuller, healthy growth in early spring.
 Another option is to add liquid fertilizer with each watering throughout the spring and summer.